Tear Trough Filler: Treating The Under Eye Area

 It requires in-depth training that concentrates on all these areas of theory, practical and mentored injecting to build confidence.

-Complications rates are high with tear trough fillers and potential issues range from vascular occlusion, malar oedema to necrosis and blindness.
-However, a solid anatomical education and first rate injection technique can reduce the risk of these complications occurring.
+Complications rates are high with tear trough fillers.
+Potential issues range from superficial filler malar oedema to vascular occlusion and blindness.

 With thanks to:

 Dr Kalpna Pindolia, Harley Academy director of education and aesthetics specialist at STORY Marylebone.